Use case

 Transfer work never gets prioritized

-Without a concrete map of fragility, knowledge-sharing stays aspirational instead of operational.
+Without a concrete map of concentration, knowledge-sharing stays aspirational instead of operational.

 What Forgemaster surfaces